VETURISRIRAM/Aspect-Based-Sentiment-Analysis/README.md

 ### The description of each column in each .csv file is as follows:

-Column A: review sentence id (unique id for a training instance).
+Column A: review sentence id (unique id for a training instance).<br />
-Column B: review sentence
+Column B: review sentence.<br />
-Column C: aspect term in the sentence
+Column C: aspect term in the sentence.<br />
-Column D: aspect term location  [format: start index -- End index] Column E: sentiment label
+Column D: aspect term location  [format: start index -- End index].<br />
+Column E: sentiment label.<br />

 Note:- "," in review sentence (column B) is denoted as "[comma]" to separate it from the column delimiter (",") of .csv file.
 While parsing (data file reading), you can use "," to split the line into fields (coloums) values.